alpha-tango-kilo/imdb-id/README.md

             Formats are only available if you opted-IN at installation All the formats imdb-id can support are: json, yaml

-    -g, --genre <filter_genre>...
-            Filters results to a specific genre (movie, series, episode) Can be given multiple arguments or passed multiple times, working as a chain of OR statements logically.
-Filters are all case insensitive

     -h, --help
             Print help information